iesahin/xvc/book/src/ref/xvc-file-remove.md

           Versions are specified with the content hash 123-456-789abcd.
 Dashes are optional.
 Prefix must be unique.
 If the prefix is not unique, the command will fail.

       --force
-          Remove the targets even if they are used by other targets (via deduplication)
+          Remove file versions even if they are also pointed by other targets (via deduplication)

   -h, --help
           Print help (see a summary with '-h')